hackia/breath/README.md

 [![Crates.io](https://img.shields.io/crates/v/breath.svg)](https://crates.io/crates/breath)

 A fast, interactive CLI that streamlines committing code to Git or Mercurial repositories.
-It can also run language-aware pre-commit checks (format, lint, tests, security, deps) and stores logs per language under a .breathes directory.
+It can also run language-aware checks before you commit (format, lint, tests, security, deps) and stores logs per language under a .breathes directory.

-Note on features: this binary is built with Cargo features to target a VCS.
-The default feature is git.
+VCS detection: Breath auto-detects the repository type at runtime by checking for .git or .hg.
-You must not enable both features at once (the build will fail): --features git OR --features hg.
+No Cargo features are required to switch between Git and Mercurial.

 | Category                      | Commit Type                | Mnemonic                                                                                           | Description                                              | Example                                                                               |
 |-------------------------------|----------------------------|----------------------------------------------------------------------------------------------------|----------------------------------------------------------|---------------------------------------------------------------------------------------|